Who we are

 - Liaise with Hat Works Museum / SMBC staff for fire safety and other building-based health and safety issues.

-- Evaluate hazards and undertake risk assessments for the venue, volunteers, visitors, staff and events.
+- Undertake risk assessments for the venue and events, volunteers, visitors and staff.

-- Induct new volunteers and staff in health and safety, food hygiene and fire procedures.
+- Induct all staff and volunteers in health and safety, food hygiene and fire procedures.

 - Ensure compliance with food hygiene standards.